 2040 CLRP Round 9.0 Cooperative Land-Use Forecasts were adjusted to modestly increase employment and household densities in zones with new services, relocating employment and housing from outside activity centers within the same jurisdiction.
-Densities in the portions of TAZs within a quarter-mile buffer of new BRT stations were increased to 5 households/acre and 30 jobs/acre while maintaining the jurisdictionlevel control totals.
+Densities in the portions of TAZs within a 0.25 mile buffer of new BRT stations were increased to 5 households/acre and 30 jobs/acre while maintaining the jurisdictionlevel control totals.

-The new BRT/ Transitways with the stops were coded in the regional travel demand model.
-The bicycle/pedestrian boarding mode shares to the BRT were altered in the model to represent increased bicycle and pedestrian accessibility to the BRT.
+The new BRT/ Transitways with the stops were coded in the MWCOG Model.
+The bicycle/pedestrian boarding mode shares to the BRT were altered in the MWCOG model to represent increased bike/ped accessibility to the BRT.
 A post distribution mode choice and assignment were carried out using the person trip tables from the 2040 CLRP model.